 A dearth of analytics skills causes the largest talent gap in all of marketing.

-The PR and communications disciplines have never been especially analytically-oriented, and universities rarely emphasize statistical educations for students in these fields.
+As a marketing communications executive search firm, The PR and communications disciplines have never been especially analytically-oriented, and universities rarely emphasize statistical educations for students in these fields.

 However, ability to handle data and glean insights from it is quickly becoming an essential part of any complete modern PR operation.
 With all the data now available, along with new analytics tools and techniques, it’s possible to get some invaluable insights to your audience, what they’re talking about, and how effective your communications efforts are.